Buffden/employee-management-system/docs/README.md

 - Review `hld/` for system design decisions
 - Check `design-patterns/` for pattern catalog
 - Examine `diagrams/` for visual representations
+- Review `security/` for access control and permissions

 ### For New Team Members
 - Begin with `requirements/` to understand what the system does